Weltbild

 Since 2001, Weltbild had had a joint venture with OZ-Verlag in the magazine sector (Living & More GmbH, Offenburg).
 There were also 50/50 joint ventures with the Belgian media company Belgomedia (Bayard Presse, France, and Roularta Media, Belgium).
 Weltbild published magazines in the Parenting and Family, 40-plus/50-plus, and Home and Garden segments.
 In fiscal 2007/2008, Weltbild sold its entire magazine division to the French Bayard Group.

 As of 2006, Weltbild claims to be Germany's largest media and mail-order company, with a market share of ten percent.
 It also says it is No. 2 among online book retailers (presumably after Amazon.de).
 Weltbild employs some 6,400 employees and has a revenue of 1,7 billion EUR.
 According to the enterprise, some 5,5 million customers in the German-speaking countries buy Weltbild books by mail order, in one of the 300 Weltbild shops or over the Internet.
 Its mail-order catalogue has a print run of four million.

-Bankruptcy
+Bankruptcies

-Weltbild filed for Bankruptcy on 10 January 2014.
+Weltbild filed for bankruptcy on 10 January 2014.

 On 2 August 2014 the financial investor Droege International Group bought 60% of the company's shares and started a recapitalisation.

+In June 2024, Weltbild filed for insolvency.
+Their remaining 14 stores were closed by the end of August and their website was taken down.
+Rival bookstore Thalia acquired Weltbild's online assets in September.